 When you started reading this article you knew it was about the Syrian refugees, so did the story of my 1980’s neighborhood make you think I was comparing the new immigrants to the refugees in Europe?
 Indeed, they too had left economic despair and perhaps some oppression.
 Or were my family the refugees?
 We had had to “flee” what to us had become a hostile environment, so I can certainly relate to the plight of the Syrian refugees (although the threats they flee are horribly real, while ours were for the most part unrealized).
-But we were also like the Europeans in that we had been overrun by a foreign culture that was unable to adapt to our own!
+But we were also like the Europeans in that we had been overrun by a foreign culture that

 It’s all about perspective.